Amazon Business Strategy: A plan to become the top Fortune 500 company

 There are several reasons for this immense growth of Amazon’s revenue.
 While its online shopping business is the major source of revenue, its physical stores didn’t generate many sales due to the pandemic.

-The subscription service also grew but a significant growth happened due to third-party sellers which accounted for $80.43 billion dollars.
+The subscription service also grew but a significant growth happened due to third-party sellers which accounted for $103.37 billion dollars, crossing the 100-billion mark for the first time.
 Amazon is a huge marketplace and one can sell their products via Amazon for which the company takes a margin of 15 to 20%.

-Furthermore, advertising on Amazon is also increasing at a faster rate and accounted for $21.47 billion in 2020.
-The potential of Amazon’s advertising business has such potential that analysts affirm it could surpass the AWS revenue by 2021.
-But considering the AWS revenue, it’s highly unlikely that Advertisement can surpass AWS this year.
+Furthermore, advertising on Amazon is also increasing at a faster rate and accounted for $31.16 billion in 2021, a 45% increase compared to 2020.
+The potential of Amazon’s advertising business has such potential that analysts affirmed it could surpass the AWS revenue by 2021.
+It didn’t surpass AWS revenue but it sure saw immense growth.
+Considering the AWS revenue, it’s highly unlikely that Advertisement can surpass AWS in the next 3 years.

 Majorly, Amazon operations, from the revenue perspective, can be divided into three major segments: North America, International, and AWS.